Tajikarao/bilibilicomics-downloader/README.md

 </h1>

 <p align="center">
-  Small proof of concept of how to get images from the bilibilicomics site from the API.
+  Small PoC of how to get images from the bilibilicomics site from the API.
 </p>

 <p align="center">